MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

-To set the priority of a notification, call the [SetPriority](https://developer.xamarin.com/api/member/Android.App.Notification+Builder.SetPriority/) method of the `Notification.Builder` object, passing in the priority level.
+To set the priority of a notification, call the [SetPriority](https://developer.xamarin.com/api/member/Android.App.Notification+Builder.SetPriority/) method of the `NotificationCompat.Builder` object, passing in the priority level.
 For example:

 ```csharp